 The District of Columbia is a constitutional anomaly, neither fish nor fowl.
 D.C. residents live in the special enclave created by the Constitution as the seat of Congress and the government.
-They voluntarily choose to live in a place that, constitutionally, has no voting representation in Congress.
-For many years now, license plates issued by the local District government have born the protest slogan, “Taxation Without Representation,” a minor embarrassment that gives some visitors the misleading impression that D.C. residents have no choice about where they live.
-And yet the District’s residents are not wrong to want congressional representation.
-And yet—complicating matters—they do enjoy the privilege of casting three votes for president in the Electoral College, thanks to a constitutional amendment added in the 1960s.
-Oy!
+Having such a district is a good idea, but the Constitution does not give its residents voting representation in Congress.
+For many years now, license plates issued by the local District government have born the protest slogan, ‘Taxation Without Representation,’ which is technically true, but it gives some visitors the misleading impression that D.C. residents have no choice about where they live.
+In fact, they are free to live elsewhere, in Maryland or Virginia, for example.
+D.C. residents voluntarily choose to forgo their representational rights and have no right to complain.
+And yet they are not wrong to want congressional representation.
+And yet — and here things start to get complicated — they do enjoy the privilege of casting three votes for president in the Electoral College, thanks to a constitutional amendment added in 1961.

-* In a compact of free association, an independent nation agrees by treaty to accept U.S. foreign aid in exchange for letting the U.S. serve as its military protector against foreign attack or invasion.
+2/ A compact of free association is a voluntary protectorate.
+An independent, usually smaller, nation agrees by treaty to let a larger, stronger nation serve as its military protector against foreign attack or invasion, and perhaps also to speak for it in international affairs.
+Typically, the larger power is allowed to maintain a military presence within the smaller nation, for which it pays rent.
 So far, three nations have entered into compacts of free association with the United State: the Republic of Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia.
-All three of these states were formerly members of the United Nations Trust Territory of the Pacific Islands, over which the United States held a mandate from the UN from 1947 to 1986, as was the Commonwealth of the Northern Mariana Islands, which is now a U.S. territory.
+All three are former members of the United Nations Trust Territory of the Pacific Islands, over which the United States held a mandate from the United Nations from 1947 to 1986.
+The Commonwealth of the Northern Mariana Islands was also part of that trust, and is now a U.S. territory.

-This plank requires one constitutional amendment, which would grant statehood to the District of Columbia while leaving a small downtown enclave to continue as the federal district.
+This plank requires one constitutional amendment, which would grant statehood to the District of Columbia while leaving a small downtown enclave to continue as the federal district required by the Constitution.

 Revised: June 4, 2016.